A common question involving car insurance is this: does car insurance follow the driver or the car?

 The answer to whether car insurance covers the driver or the car is not black and white because there are parts of your car insurance policy that do follow you when you are driving someone else’s car.

 When it comes to other members of your family driving the cars you own, it is wise to make sure they are listed on your policy so that full coverage is guaranteed.
-You want to make sure that your auto insurance follows the car.

 While it is your driving record that will have the biggest impact on your premiums, insurance companies also take into account the history and influencing factors of the other drivers in your household.